OWASP/CheatSheetSeries/cheatsheets/HTML5_Security_Cheat_Sheet.md

 An example of an attack using this vector, named *Cross-Site WebSocket Hijacking (CSWSH)*, is described [here](https://www.christian-schneider.net/CrossSiteWebSocketHijacking.html).

-The code below defines a configuration that applies filtering based on a "whitelist" of origins.
+The code below defines a configuration that applies filtering based on an "allow list" of origins.
 This ensures that only allowed origins can establish a full handshake:

 ``` java
 import org.owasp.encoder.Encode;